JPI-Healthcare-Solutions-Docs-Projects/JPITips/README.md

 #### Phase 2: Initializing the Project

-##### Enforcing Coding Standard Rules (for myself - ATLEAST TRIED MY BEST TO!)

-###### Dependency Restrictions:

-Rule 1: Any dependency that needs to be installed must provide following:
-Show that dependency function is not available in native Provide justification of why we need this dependency Provide alternative dependencies and justify reasoning of not choosing alternative Provide Pro and Con of dependency efficiency in application

-Rule 2: All PR with dependencies that deviate from Production will be closed

-Rule 3: Dependency must be: active within a reputable community, well documented, and ongoing updates

-###### Pull Request Restrictions:

-Rule 1: PR must correlate to a ticket on JIRA
-PR with changes unrelated to Ticket will not be merged.
-This includes CSS Styling!
-Do not add styling unless Ticket request styling changes.
-Only implement functionality if the ticket is regarding a feature

-Rule 2: Unrelated PR will be closed and can potentially be re-addressed as a github issue or proposal for a creation of new task on JIRA
-Collaborator must provide justification on why the change must be made, or the issue that they encountered

-Rule 3: PR must pass all checks in order to remain open.
-If PR does not pass check due to a bug, Collaborator must create a new github issue instead of a PR.

-Rule 4: All PR must include tests that cover the changes you've made in your work.

-Rule 5: Write readable code – keep functions small and modular and name variables descriptively.

-Rule 6: Document your code thoroughly.

-Rule 7: Make sure all the existing tests pass by running package.json test command

-###### Branch Restrictions:

-Rule 1: Branch name MUST have following naming convention:
-{TypeOfTicket}/{JIRA Ticket Number}

-Example:
-Branch name: feature/ticket-9
-(the branch MUST start with a lowercase - git ruling)

-###### Code Review Restrictions:

-Rule 1: Code Review must be thorough:
-Review if any additional dependencies were added

-End Game
-Review the time complexity of implementation
-If non optimal solution is created, requested change must include the optimized strategy for implementation

-###### JIRA Task Restrictions:

-Rule 1: Jira in progress Tasks must be free from dependency injections No two in progress JIRA Task should depend on each other to be completed

-Rule 2: Jira tasks that are high level or large tickets, must be modularized into smaller tickets if possible Github Branches will be named after the child tickets

 ###### Creating and Adding JIRA Tasks to the JIRA Board

 Creating the timeline for the project: